Image Generation from Contextually-Contradictory Prompts: Stage Aware Prompting (SAP)

 \subsection{Stage-aware Prompt Injection}

-Given a sequence of proxy prompts ${p_1, p_2, ..., p_n}$, their corresponding timestep intervals ${I_1, I_2, ..., I_n}$, and a text-to-image (T2I) diffusion model, we condition the model using different prompts throughout the denoising process.
+Given a sequence of proxy prompts $\{p_1, p_2, ..., p_n\}$, their corresponding timestep intervals $\{I_1, I_2, ..., I_n\}$, and a text-to-image (T2I) diffusion model, we condition the model using different prompts throughout the denoising process.
 At each timestep $t$, we apply the prompt $p_i$ such that $t \in I_i$.
-By aligning each proxy prompt with a specific timestep interval, the denoising process is guided at each stage by concepts relevant to the level of detail emerging at that point.
-This enables the gradual construction of the image while avoiding conflicts with the model’s learned priors.

-This injection mechanism integrates seamlessly into existing inference pipelines without any architectural modifications, and is compatible with a range of pretrained diffusion models.
-Differences in denoising schedules across models are handled entirely during prompt decomposition (Section \ref{section:Proxy_Prompt_Construction}).
-We show examples with SD3 in the appendix (see Figure~\ref{fig:sd3_improve}).
+By aligning each proxy prompt with its interval, the denoising process is guided by concepts appropriate to the level of detail emerging at that stage.
+This enables gradual image construction while avoiding conflicts with the model’s learned priors.
+The injection mechanism integrates seamlessly into existing inference pipelines without architectural modifications and is compatible with a range of pretrained diffusion models.